Why Rust Has a Bright Future in the Cloud

 Rust is an open-source language developed by Mozilla.
 As per Stack Overflow's 2019 developer survey, Rust is also the most loved programming language.
 It is a low-level programming language focused on safety and performance.

 Traditional programming languages like C/C++ have been facing challenges with the build of concurrent programs and memory errors.
 Rust is good for performance.
-Network services that are sensitive to latency find that tail latencies are nearly nil while using Rust as there is no runtime garbage collection.
+Network services sensitive to latency find that tail latencies are nearly nil while using Rust as there is no runtime garbage collection.

 Microsoft agrees that Rust is the best alternative to C and C++ today.
-Rust is reliable due to its static compile-time garbage collector that prevents bugs that are normally accepted in C++, Java, and Python.
+Rust is reliable due to its static compile-time garbage collector that prevents bugs that are usually accepted in C++, Java, and Python.
 It also improves developer productivity and has built-in documentation, unit, and integration testing.

 How Rust helps to build a better Cloud infrastructure software